Solar Guide

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Richmond’s humid subtropical climate brings hot summers and mild winters, creating solid solar potential year-round despite occasional cloudy periods and seasonal variations.
+Richmond’s humid subtropical climate brings hot summers and mild winters, affecting solar output seasonally.
+Despite occasional clouds, proper system design maximizes year-round energy production.

 Solar Production in Richmond by Month